You may also enjoy reading: The Different Types of Damage Restoration Services.

 For instance, a common cause of gas explosions is to leave the hob on before you go out.
 If you have a gas hob and you leave it on, it will fill your home with gas.
 It then only takes a spark to cause an explosion that will cause extensive fire damage and potentially be highly dangerous.

 The solution then is to write down a procedure for using the hob that includes turning off the gas.
 You then just make sure that you follow this entire process strictly every time you use the hob.
 This is an important process because it means you’ll never absent-mindedly forget to turn off the hob that one time.
 Remember: it only takes one time for you to completely destroy your house!

 A lot of people will feel loathe to follow instructions when doing something they probably do every day – but studies show that having a checklist like this can drastically reduce errors in all walks of life, and in this case, help prevent fire damage and other accidents.

-Finally, making sure to maintain your home and design it properly can also help you to prevent fire damage.
+Finally, maintaining your home and designing it properly can also help you prevent fire damage.
 That means making sure that there is nothing flammable just above your stove, it means avoiding having bright lights too close to your loft insulation and it means cutting back the tall, dry grass around your house.
 Try to look at your home with an eye out for fire hazards and address each one in turn.